Slalamander/inkBoard-docs/docs/source/tutorial/designing.rst

 ------------

 Before ending this section, lets quickly go over the designer's ui.
 At the time of writing, this is still a work in progress, so not every button is fully functional yet.
 Things are also still likely to change depending on new ideas or functionality added.
+In :ref:`ui-table`, the functions of the buttons (numbered as in the image) can be seen.

 .. figure:: images/light-ui-tutorial.png
    :figclass: light-only